 Step 1 – Identify

 Identifying students and parents who are not on the same page would solve half the problem.
-While it is not possible to manually sieve such students, use of technology would both be apt and beneficial.
+While it is not possible to manually sieve such students, the use of technology would both be apt and beneficial.
 With the help of a technological platform, the management can identify at the start of the academic year the parents and students that are in conflict and encourage open dialogue.

 Step 2 – Engage and Educate